jimpouwels/game-engine/README.md

 At this point, the game will be in a running state.

-### AnimatedSprite
+### Graphics
-You can add sprites to the scene by creating an AnimatedSprite, which is done by creating a new class that extends from `jimp::AnimatedSprite`.
+You can add sprites to the scene by creating a Graphic, which is done by creating a new class that extends from `jimp::Graphic`.

 #### Registration
-You can make an AnimatedSprite part of the game loop by registering it.
-This happens automatically when instantiating your class that extends `AnimatedSprite`.
-However, to prevent partially initialized AnimatedSprites to be made part of the game loop, make sure you call `markAsInitialized()` at the end of your class' constructor.
+You can make a Graphic part of the game loop by registering it.
+This happens automatically when instantiating your class that extends `Graphic`.
+However, to prevent partially initialized graphics to be made part of the game loop, make sure you call `markAsInitialized()` at the end of your class' constructor.

 **Note**
 Don't register sprites or sounds with the game engine yourself.
 The `AnimatedSprite` class will do that for you.